A sense of hope: Understanding post-federal dynamics among marginalised communities in Nepal's Tarai region – Federalism in Nepal Vol. 2

 Research suggests that federalism has opened up new political spaces and opportunities for the minority groups and created a heightened public expectation.
 The minority groups under this study, Madhesi Dalits, Muslims and Tharu, share a sense of both optimism and scepticism regarding the emerging post-federal contexts in their specific locales.

 This is the second report in our series on federalism in Nepal produced as part of the Sundar Santa Nepal project.
-You can find the other reports in the series here.
+Find the full list of reports below.